cactus-bm/libreoffice-core/README.md

 ### Cactus version of LibreOffice/core
-This is a fork of the GitHub mirror of LibreOffice/core and also requires two other LibrOffice forks one called libreoffice-dictionaries and the other libreoffice-help.
+This is a fork of the GitHub mirror of LibreOffice/core and also requires two other LibreOffice forks one called libreoffice-dictionaries and the other libreoffice-help.
 The build process is as for standard LibeOffice but then we have scripts to cut the output down to a minimum size so that we can use it.